 Fatalism and apathetic lethargy are the doom of most folks around.
 While this does not have to be, they cling to the easier path rather than standing up and staying up.

 I’ll admit, there are so many times that feeling utterly powerless after not exactly passing a test that you confronted prepared and confident.
 But I would also tell you that the sweetest victories I enjoyed as an undergraduate were the ‘bounce backs’ – where flunking is immediately followed by flying.

 Too few students leverage their innate power of resilience, just too few!
 In my experience, persistent effort does yield results, you just have to make sure you’re not repeating your mistakes (or something just as silly).
 Having been brought so far by what you do, you can alter your direction by what you choose.
-So, don’t sit on your butt; take responsibility for your success and move up to First Class!
+So, don’t sit on your butt; take responsibility for your success and move up to a higher class of degree!

 This one is quite funny.

 You hear people call academically sound students names like Guru, wizard, Brainiac, Prof and so many other positively embarrassing names.
 I actually got a few of those during my undergraduate days, and some still address me that way.
-This christening ritual sort of ‘deifies’ these First Class students such that there is this psychological distance we unconsciously create between them and us.
+This christening ritual sort of ‘deifies’ these First Class students such that there is this psychological distance you unconsciously create between them and you.

 Therefore, a lot of people leave the First Class grade for the ‘gods’ and they themselves settle for the crumbs!
 Names are powerful entities; its mystery forms the basis for the structure of cognition and identity formation.